 When you visit Puerto Rico, you may hear locals express their national pride by saying, “Soy de aquí como el coquí,” which means, “I’m as Puerto Rican as a coquí.”
 Many islanders have adopted the little frog as the unofficial symbol of the commonwealth.
 If you’d like to get up close to the coquí population for yourself, why not stay with us at Maria’s, an 8-bedroom oceanfront villa located on Maria’s Beach.
 We are luxuriously appointed and have all the amenities you need to make us your vacation destination.

 When you’re ready to come face to face with the fauna of Puerto Rico – including our tiny friend, the coquí – we’re ready to help!
-Our booking is done through Island West Properties, Maria’s rental and onsite management.
+Our booking is done through Twin Palms, Maria’s rental and onsite management.
 Please visit our booking page on this website to view the availability of Maria’s and fill out our convenient contact form.
-If you have any additional questions regarding Maria’s, you may call Island West Properties at 787-823-2323.
+If you have any additional questions regarding Maria’s, you may call Twin Palms at 787-685-6648 (español: 787-233-9815).